 Surviving on BR in departmental service until 1980, with arrangements already in hand for its preservation on the Bluebell Railway it was acquired instead by the National Railway Museum, and placed on loan to the Bluebell.
 Unfortunately, its restoration could not be contemplated in the absence of a very long-term loan agreement, and with three other Bulleid open thirds in better condition on the Bluebell, plans for its restoration took a back seat.
 For some years it served as our varnishing workshop.

-However, in the late 1990s the NRM carried out a re-appraisal of their collection, and concluded that the best course of action for the continued preservation of this coach was to transfer its ownership to the Bluebell, given both our track record, and the preservation of Bulleid Open Third No. 1469 within a museum context by the Vintage Carriages Trust.
+However, in the late 1990s the NRM carried out a re-appraisal of their collection, and concluded that the best course of action for the continued preservation of this coach was to transfer its ownership to the Bluebell, given both our track record, and the preservation of Bulleid open third No. 1469 within a museum context by the Vintage Carriages Trust.

 In 2012 the carriage was placed on a 25 year loan to the Mid Hants Railway.
-This is on the basis that we do not think we'll get round to overhauling it in the next 25 years (given that we have another 4 Bulleids, 4279, 1481, 2515, and 4227, all awaiting major attention), but wish to retain a fourth (and our only original SR) Bulleid open third for the long term, since we consider we are likely to want it for Bluebell service as part of our collection over the very long term time-scale.
+This is on the basis that we could not see that we'd get round to overhauling it in the following 25 years (given that we have another 4 Bulleids, 4279, 1481, 2515, and 4227, all awaiting major attention), but wish to retain a fourth (and our only original SR) Bulleid open third for the long term, since we consider we are likely to want it for Bluebell service as part of our collection over the very long term time-scale.
 The MHR were looking for a third vehicle to go with their two Bulleid brakes, and now have the retoration facilities to be able to undertake this sort of work.
 It is clearly also in the best interests of the coach that it be overhauled and used, rather than sitting unused on our sidings for 25 years.